FAQs

 Program Events & Student Life

 • Sotheby's Summer Institute offers a variety of carefully curated cocurricular activities for students on weeknights as well as weekends, for both residential and day students throughout their term.
-Some activities include a photo challenge event, Artist talks at the Sotheby’s auction house, New York City Neighborhoods tour, College Night, and a Broadway show.
+Some activities include a photo challenge event at Central Park, Artist talks at the Sotheby’s auction house, New York City neighborhood tours, Young Professionals and College Night, as well as other events.
 There is an expectation that students may have homework after class.
 In the evenings, students will also have access to residence hall study spaces that facilitate individual and group work.

 • Official college visits are not included in the academic program.
 Unofficial college visits may be available as special excursions based on student interest.

-• Students are typically roomed according to their age and self-identified gender listed in the enrollment form.
-Sotheby's Summer Institute may consult with students on an individual basis as needed to find appropriate accommodations.
+• Students are typically roomed according to their age and self-identified gender listed in the Program Form.
+The Summer Institute may consult with students on an individual basis as needed to find appropriate accommodations.
 Students will learn their room assignment upon arrival to the program.
-Students can request roommates by completing the roommate request form included in the program form.
-Both roommates must fill out the designated request on their program form with the other’s name for a request to be considered.

 • Meals are provided and include vegetarian and vegan options.
-Kosher and Halal meal options may be provided at an additional cost.
-Students and families can indicate any necessary dietary accommodations prior to arrival in their enrollment forms.
-Families with specific concerns should contact the admissions office to speak directly about possible accommodations.
+Students and families must indicate any other necessary dietary accommodations prior to arrival in their program form.
+Families with specific dietary concerns are encouraged to contact the program office at studentlife@sia.edu as early as possible to speak with us directly about accommodations options.

 • Students are free to visit with their parents and other family members off campus during their free time.
 Parents are not permitted into the residence hall after initial move-in.